This post contains affiliate links that HyreCar may receive a commission for referring you to them.

-If this is still confusing you, don’t worry, we’ll break this down for you.
+If this is still confusing you, don’t worry, we’ll break this down.

 Uber’s 4 Basic Levels of Service

 We understand that all of this can be a little overwhelming in the beginning, but what’s important to know is that Uber has four basic levels of service: Economy, Premium, Accessibility, and Carpool.
 Before signing on the app and choosing a ride, understanding these options will make your ride choices a lot easier.

 Want a private ride for the least amount of money?
 This is your option.

 While the Uber website describes their economy rides as “affordable, everyday rides for up to four people,” this is a little misleading.
 Economy options include UberX and Uber Comfort, you can get a ride for up to six people.